Northern Counties Transport Society History

 The third was during what is commonly referred to as the "winter of discontent" (1978-1979).
 Seemingly some discontent had developed within the higher echelons of the society.
 A consequence was that in early 1979 the Howell’s stood down from the committee.
 This followed what has been described as a rather turbulent committee meeting.
 Their house in Swinton then ceased to be the focus of the society administration and publishing.
 Ian Collier also stood down at the same time but did renew his association a couple of years later.

 By the late 1970’s the hobby was changing.
-Haulage ‘bashing’ was becoming more popular and the number of new members was declining.
+Haulage, the travelling behind different locomotives, often referred to as ‘bashing’, was becoming more popular and the number of new members was declining.
 Other societies with similar aims had either already ceased or were diversifying.
 However, the society continued to offer a program of excursions for the locomotive spotter although membership was falling significantly despite membership drives.

 Prior to 1978, cancellation of an excursion due to lack of bookings was extremely unusual.
 That year though a number of excursions were cancelled for just that reason.

 The Society’s tenth anniversary year, 1979, did not get off to a very good start, various problems plaguing the excursions that did run in the first few months.
 Early in the year, as previously mentioned, Ian Collier, Penny & Harry Howells resigned due, according to the magazine “conflicting opinions”.
 This trio had been very committed to the society and it was claimed the decision to resign had not been an easy one for them to make.
 This certainly created a difficult vacuum in experience and skills to be filled.
-Harry though subsequently suffered a serious heart attack from which he did thankfully eventually recover, putting an end to his bus and coach driving.
-(This may have been years rather than months after he resigned – not clear when.)
-Thus, the Howells departure would have probably happened anyway soon after.
 Ian though did return to the fold in 1981 when he edited and presumably was involved with the printing of the final magazines.

 As 1979 progressed personal pressures caused a couple of other capable officials to relinquish key roles, subsequently standing down completely by the year end.
 This was compounded by a lack of suitably equipped members willing to come forward to serve in the essential committee posts.
 Consequently, this resulted in too many of these functions being performed by two few people in subsequent years.
 The job of running the club was just too big for the bulk of the responsibilities to be borne by what ended up being just two key people, as committed as they were.
 This had meant that officials took on roles for which they were not well equipped such as having charge of almost all of the club’s cash income in one case.